-The middle school’s 4-day core week, which is longer than that of our elementary school, allows our older students a scaffolded transition to the demands of high school—both from the perspective of stamina and academic rigor.
+The middle school’s 4-day core week allows our older students a scaffolded transition to the demands of high school—both from the perspective of stamina and academic rigor.
 It also allows classroom time to broaden the curriculum for our middle school students beyond the core academic classes.

 Skills in technology and fine art are woven into projects supporting our core classes of math, ELA, science and social studies.
 As in our younger classrooms, promoting growth in a healthy social-emotional learning environment remains a top priority during these important middle school years.

 Friday Extension – Pathways: Exploring Strands & Service

 Students electing the optional Friday program, Pathways, are given time to participate in community service projects, prepare for community academic competitions, and build a personalized learning portfolio—generally around a Study Strand chosen to support preparation for a high school of their choice.

 Students not attending the Friday program are encouraged to find similar learning and growth opportunities with their family.

 At AHB, the low student-teacher ratio allows teachers to better meet a range of academic needs and to facilitate in-depth, interactive learning.
 This means our middle school students can be encouraged and pushed academically to achieve more than they might think they are capable of, without the undue pressure of high stakes grading and/or testing.
-Instead, students gain grit, resilience, and confidence as they work to demonstrate their personal achievement and progress along AHB’s Academic Continuum, which has targets that surpass the Texas State Standards (TEKS).
+Instead, students gain grit, resilience, and confidence as they work to demonstrate their personal achievement and progress along AHB’s Academic Continuum, which has targets which surpass the Texas State Standards (TEKS).